marcos020499/rickandmortyApp/README.md

     `npx react-native run-android`

 #SRC
-# 🏗 Components
+# 🏗 components
 The ready for use react-native-components are located in `src/components`.
 They are designed to be used anywhere in your app.
 Most components are designed to be reusable
+# 🏗 fonts
+The font types for the project
-# 🧰 Hooks
+# 🧰 hooks
-animations for the app
+Animations for the app
 # 🏗 Pages
-the pages in the app, Home and Details Rick and Morty`s.
+The pages in the app, Home and Details Rick and Morty`s.
-# 🧰 Redux
+# 🧰 redux
-configuration for redux, use redux toolkit to fetch de data.
+Configuration for redux, use redux toolkit to fetch de data.